rootmos/ppx_useless/README.md

 - : int = 5
 ```
 Observe here that there is a possibility of obtaining the expected result.
+And be honest, who doesn't what more [non-determinism](https://en.wikipedia.org/wiki/Heisenbug) in their lives?

 Usage
 -----